aqxiy/inExt-coffee/README.md

 # inExt-coffee

+Template for coffee quality

+Something like a return to youth (as a 25 y/o male thinking back to 14-16)

 1. 4 x 50 mL beakers of freezer unit filtered water in a coffee mug
 2. 3 mL ACV (Bragg Apple Cider Vinegar), syringe 1mL measured
 3. 2 min wait